terra-quantum-public/tq42sdk/docs/source/Objective_Functions/Objective_Function.md

     return tell
 ```

-We can then connect the channels created for `objective_function_channel_id` and `local_optimizer_channel_id`  to the objective function and local optimization function we created above using the connect API of the channel.
+We can then connect the channels created for `objective_func_channel` and `local_opt_channel`  to the objective function and local optimization function we created above using the connect API of the channel.
 The connect API connects to the stream and handles every message with the provided callback to create an answer.
 ```
 The connect API parameters are:
 - callback: Async callback that handles an ASK message and returns a TELL message